Skip permits are required by law if you hire a skip on a public road.

 Skip permits are issued by councils.
-The majority of councils allow the skip hire company to apply for a permit on their client’s behalf although a few require the actual person hiring the skip to order it direct.
-Check with your local council beforehand to see what their process is.
+The majority of councils allow us to apply for a permit on your behalf although a few require the actual person hiring the skip to order it direct.
+We can advise you when you book.
 On average it takes 3 or 4 days to arrange a permit, so if you are hiring a skip for the road, remember to allow some extra time for this in your planning.
-If time is of the essence, you may be better off using a man and van clearance service like AnyJunk.
+If time is of the essence, you may be better off using our man and van rubbish clearance service.

 How much do skip permits cost?

 Charges for skip permits vary according to where you are in the UK and the length of time you need to put the skip on the road.
 Councils normally issue them for one to two weeks and then this can be extended for an additional charge.
 The average cost of a skip license is around £30.
-In practise, when a skip company arranges a permit on your behalf they will tend to add a mark-up on the skip permit price to cover their admin costs.
-The typical admin fee is at least £10.
-Note, although VAT is not payable on skip permits, skip companies are obliged to add VAT when recharging the cost of the permit to their customer (assuming they are VAT registered).
+In practise, when we arrange a permit on your behalf we add this to your overall hire charge.
+Note, although VAT is not payable on skip permits, we are obliged to add VAT when recharging the cost of the permit to you.

-Guide price of a skip permits / licenses across the UK (before skip company mark-up):
+Guide price of a skip permits / licenses across the UK :